stackbit-projects/aurel-70848/src/pages/general-enquiries.md

 title: General enquiries
 sections:
   - title: Contact Us
-    subtitle: >-
-      Feel free to contact us for any inquiries or requests, we will make every attempt to respond in a timely manner.
+    subtitle: "Feel free to contact us for any inquiries or requests, we will make every attempt to respond in a timely manner.\_Alternatively, please use our Global Office Locator to find contact information for a Aurel office near you."
     actions: []
     image_alt: lorem-ipsum
     media_position: top